-- a) Public notification and meeting participation to ensure public input for transportation improvement programs and transportation plans. - b) Evaluate and update the Public Involvement Procedures to determine the effectiveness of local strategies in engaging low-income and minority communities and make adjustments to assure that their input is acquired, documented, and considered in the decision-making process. - c) Work will begin to include Virtual Public Involvement tools along with coordination with the public library which offers access to computers. - d) Expand participation efforts to include new consultation partners, as outlined in MAP-21 and the FAST Act, including regulatory and resource agencies dealing with matters such as, but not limited to, historic preservation and natural resources.
+- a) Public notification and meeting participation to ensure public input for transportation improvement programs and transportation plans. - b) Evaluate and update the Public Involvement Procedures to determine the effectiveness of local strategies in engaging low-income and minority communities and adjust to assure that their input is acquired, documented, and considered in the decision-making process. - c) Work will begin to include Virtual Public Involvement tools along with coordination with the public library which offers access to computers. - d) Expand participation efforts to include new consultation partners, as outlined in MAP-21 and the FAST Act, including regulatory and resource agencies dealing with matters such as, but not limited to, historic preservation and natural resources.
 Expand participation efforts to include Gaston, Eaton and Albany.

-04 STAFF DEVELOPMENT / COMPUTER SUPPORT
+100-04 STAFF DEVELOPMENT / COMPUTER SUPPORT

 - 1. Attendance by the DMMPC at various courses, seminars, webinars and conferences to develop in-house expertise in transportation and related planning.
-Major conferences would the annual MPO conference (3-4 planners attending; cost range \$1,500-\$1,700), the annual ESRI conference (1-2 planners attending; cost range \$2,000-\$4,000), and the annual APA conference (2-3 planners attending; cost range \$4,000-\$6,000). - 2.
-Provision of federal funds toward the cost of training set up jointly for the MPO's within Indiana. - 3.
+Major conferences such as the annual MPO conference (3-4 planners attending; cost range \$1,500-\$1,700), the annual ESRI conference (1-2 planners attending; cost range \$2,000-\$4,000), and the annual APA conference (2-3 planners attending; cost range \$4,000-\$6,000). - 2.
+Provision of federal funds toward the cost of training set up jointly for the Indiana MPOs. - 3.
 Continual development of in-house computer capabilities to enhance the transportation planning process.
-This includes the purchase of software, GIS on-line mapping credits, the in-house development of computer/mapping applications for local planning needs, purchase of desktop computer equipment for the transportation planning staff, and the continual training of the DMMPC staff with existing and future software.
+This includes the purchase of software, GIS on-line mapping credits, the in-house development of computer/mapping applications for local planning needs, purchase of computer/technical equipment for the transportation planning staff, and the continual training of the DMMPC staff with existing and future software.

 Output.
-The Public Participation Plan will be updated.
-An endorsed FY 2025-26 Unified Planning Work Program, annual certification documents, the preparation of the FY 2024 supplement to the FY 2023-2024 UPWP, UPWP amendments and Unified Planning Work Program Completion Reports.
-The revamped website will be maintained.
-Standard output will continue to be quarterly billings, audit resolutions, minutes and agendas, and related materials as set forth under activity 100/01.
+The Public Participation Plan will be updated as needed.
+An endorsed FY 2025-26 Unified Planning Work Program, annual certification documents, the preparation of the FY 2026 supplement to the FY 2025-2026 UPWP, UPWP amendments, and Completion Reports.
+The website will be maintained.
+Standard output will continue to be quarterly billings, audit resolutions, minutes and agendas, Annual Completion Report, submittal of required documents, Certification Review Report when conducted, and related materials as set forth under activity 100/01.

 Responsible Agency.
 Delaware-Muncie Metropolitan Plan Commission.

-Federal PL Funds FY 2023 PL/Local: \$130,000/\$32,500 FY 2024 PL/Local: \$130,000/\$32,500 (Estimate)
+Anticipated Purchases.
+Computer/Tech equipment Federal PL Funds FY 2025 PL/Local: \$155,000/\$38,750 FY 2026 PL/Local: \$155,000/\$38,750